rukmanigopalan/adlsguidancedoc/Hitchhikers_Guide_to_the_Datalake.md

 **Subscription**:  An Azure subscription is a logical entity that is used to separate the administration and financial (billing) logic of your Azure resources.
 A subscription is associated with limits and quotas on Azure resources, you can read about them [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits).

-**Resource group**: A logical file system to hold the resources required for an Azure solution can be managed together as a group.
+**Resource group**: A logical container to hold the resources required for an Azure solution can be managed together as a group.
 You can read more about resource groups [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview#resource-groups).

 **Storage account**: An Azure resource that contains all of your Azure Storage data objects: blobs, files, queues, tables and disks.
 You can read more about storage accounts [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview).
 For the purposes of this document, we will be focusing on the ADLS Gen2 storage account – which is essentially a Azure Blob Storage account with Hierarchical Namespace enabled, you can read more about it [here](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction).

-**File system (also referred to as container for non-HNS enabled accounts)**: A file system organizes a set of objects (or files).
-A storage account has no limits on the number of file systems, and the file system can store an unlimited number of folders and files.
-There are properties that can be applied at a file system level such as [RBACs](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-access-control#role-based-access-control) and [SAS keys](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-access-control#shared-key-and-shared-access-signature-sas-authentication).
+**container (also referred to as container for non-HNS enabled accounts)**: A container organizes a set of objects (or files).
+A storage account has no limits on the number of containers, and the container can store an unlimited number of folders and files.
+There are properties that can be applied at a container level such as [RBACs](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-access-control#role-based-access-control) and [SAS keys](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-access-control#shared-key-and-shared-access-signature-sas-authentication).

 **Folder/Directory**: A folder (also referred to as a directory) organizes a set of objects (other folders or files).
 There are no limits on how many folders or files can be created under a folder.
 A folder also has [access control lists (ACLs)](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-access-control#access-control-lists-on-files-and-directories) associated with it, there are two types of ACLs associated with a folder – access ACLs and default ACLs, you can read more about them [here](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-access-control#types-of-access-control-lists).